Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-footer/README.md

 # @financial-times/anvil-ui-ft-footer

-This package exposes functions which return variations on the footer component for ft.com; the standard ft.com `Footer` and a compressed `LegalFooter`.
+This package provides components which return variations on the footer component for ft.com; the standard ft.com `Footer` and a compressed `LegalFooter`.

 ### Getting started